MariaSchoinaki/Big-Data-Management-Systems/project_3_Neo4j/report.md

 ## 📌 Notes

-* CSVs must be manually placed in Neo4j Desktop's `import/` folder.
+* CSV files are automatically copied to Neo4j Desktop's `import/` folder by the Python code, provided that the user specifies the correct import directory path for their Neo4j database.
+Alternatively, this can be done manually if preferred.
 * The database reset includes a 30-second wait time to avoid premature connections.
 * Ensure Neo4j Desktop is **running** before executing Python scripts.